 If you would like assistance with discovery please contact me.

-“Please contact me for a free consultation and quotation”
+“Feel free to contact me for a free consultation and quotation”